Gamer.LK Competitive Rules

 3.2. – All competitors are expected to know and understand all the rules described here.
 Not knowing that a rule existed or that it was in place will not be considered as an acceptable reason for breaking said rule.

-3.3. – A player or team’s name, icon, profile picture or logo may not contain any of the following: profanities, obscene language, gang affiliation, drugs, sexual material, offensive material, slander of Gamer.LK or it’s administration, partners or sponsors.
+3.3. – A player or team’s name, icon, profile picture or logo may not contain any of the following: profanities, obscene language, gang affiliation, drugs, sexual material, offensive material, slander of the Organisers or its administration, partners or sponsors.

 3.4. – Players must own the Riot account they register with and can only play with the account that they provided during registration.